-The apostles faithfully observed the seventh day rest from sunset Friday to sunset Saturday (see our article "Why Church on SUNDAY?" for more information).
-Rather than abandon the fourth commandment as some 'burden' believers no longer had to follow, the early church, especially the apostle Paul, regularly kept and preached on Saturday (Acts 13:14, see also 16:13 and 18:4).
+The apostles faithfully observed the seventh day Sabbath rest from sunset Friday to sunset Saturday (see our article entitlted "Why Church on Sunday?" for more information).
+Rather than abandon the fourth commandment as some 'burden' believers no longer had to follow, the early church, especially the apostle Paul, regularly kept and preached on a Saturday Sabbath (Acts 13:14, see also 16:13 and 18:4).

 Time is not lost

 The integrity of the seven-day cycle has been preserved since the Eternal created the first week (Genesis 1 - 2).
 Regardless of the name given them in various cultures and languages over time, what we call Sunday, Monday, Tuesday, Wednesday, Thursday, Friday and Saturday have remained in that order throughout history.
-This means that the seventh day God made holy at creation and confirmed in his commandments corresponds to our Saturday.
-For more information on this topic, please see our free article.
+This means that the seventh day Sabbath God made holy at creation and confirmed in his commandments corresponds to our Saturday.

 Adopted for non-Biblical reasons

-Research reveals that the change from Saturday to Sunday did not come out of the Bible but was a post-apostolic tradition adopted by the church!
+The change from a Biblical day of worship to Sunday was a post-apostolic tradition adopted by the church!
 The change was based entirely on the Roman Catholic Church's belief it had the authority, directly from God, to change the day of worship.
-According to the ground-breaking research, there are at least two major factors which led the Christian church to reject keeping the fourth commandment on Saturday and move toward worshipping God on Sunday.
+There are at least two major factors which led the Christian church to reject keeping the fourth commandment and move toward worshipping God on Sunday.